ACE View — a natural language interface to knowledge engineering

 Lexicon view

 The lexicon view lists all the content words (nouns, transitive verbs, proper names) in the ACE text.
-The surface forms (singular, plural, past participle) of each word can be edited.
+The surface forms (singular, plural, past participle) of each word can be edited by double-clicking on the respective table cell.

 ACE Lexicon view